KristoferN/docs/source/includes/_properties.md

 default      | empty string | The default value that should be used when value is empty. description  | empty string | The introduction text that will appear below the title text of the property.
 You could write your help text here.
-With `\n` you can create new lines in the description disabled     | false        | Disable the property, won’t show in WordPress admin display      | true         | When using this key you can hide the property being displayed, it will have the class `papi-hide`.
-Flexible and repeater will hide the property when value is false and not the row.
-When false will it override conditional logic. **Since 2.4.0** lang         | false        | When using this key you can specify which language will show the property overwrite    | false        | When property is used on post page you can overwrite post object properties with property value when `overwrite` is true. raw          | false        | This will render the property without a table, good to use when creating a custom property that uses other properties rules        | array        | [Read more about conditional logic](#conditional-logic) required     | false        | By default all fields are non required in Papi but this can be changed with required option sidebar      | true         | Boolean that shows the sidebar on each property.
+With `\n` you can create new lines in the description disabled     | false        | Disable the property, won’t show in WordPress admin display      | true         | When using this key you can hide the property being displayed, it will have the class `papi-hide`. **Since 2.4.0** lang         | false        | When using this key you can specify which language will show the property overwrite    | false        | When property is used on post page you can overwrite post object properties with property value when `overwrite` is true. raw          | false        | This will render the property without a table, good to use when creating a custom property that uses other post_type    | empty string | The post type that the property will be rendered for.
+Default is empty string that will be assigned the current post_type. **Since 2.4.2** properties rules        | array        | [Read more about conditional logic](#conditional-logic) required     | false        | By default all fields are non required in Papi but this can be changed with required option sidebar      | true         | Boolean that shows the sidebar on each property.
 If false the sidebar won’t show